Satan’s Subtle Strategy to Use Your Goals Against You

 In truth, the first step to looking better, getting that promotion or finding love actually has nothing to do with setting out to achieve those things at all.
 But it has everything to do with cultivating a positive self-image by seeing yourself how God sees you.

 The Importance of Godly Self Image

 Proverbs 4:23 offers great wisdom about the importance of self-image.
 “Guard your heart above all else,” it instructs, “for it determines the course of your life.”
 Heart here isn’t the blood-pumping organ that we know of it as today, but it’s your innermost being.
-In essence, the proverb urges us to guard what we believe about ourselves because this belief dictates our destinies.
+As I teach in my Think On These Things scripture reflection journal, essentially, the proverb urges us to guard what we believe about ourselves because this belief dictates our destinies.

 And guard it we must.
 As we know too well, the enemy brings all kinds of situations and emotions in attempts to conceal or erode the understanding of the Divine image in which we were made (see Gen. 1:27).
 He desires we spend our lives in endless searches for significance, rather than loving ourselves as the masterpieces God’s Word affirms we are.

 Set Your Goals on a Foundation of Truth